voidquark/podman_play/README.md

 ```yaml
 podman_play_user: "{{ ansible_user_id }}"
 ```
-OS user under which your pod app runs.
+OS user that runs your pod app.
+If not specified, it uses the user who executed the playbook.

 ```yaml
 podman_play_group: "{{ ansible_user_id }}"